-Have you ever stopped to consider the question: what is the real difference between positive and negative emotions?
+Have you ever stopped to consider: what is the real difference between positive and negative emotions?

-Most people accept that emotions such as fear, sadness, guilt, etc. are a part of life, but they view them as an unwanted part of life.
+Most people understand that emotions like fear, sadness, anger, etc. are a part of life, but they view them as an unwanted part.
 The bad part.

 Emotions are the experience of energy moving through the body.

-Emotions are a human experience.
-They are meant to be felt.
-They are, in and of themselves, harmless – yet, we avoid them like the plague!
-It is when we attempt to suppress them that they begin to cause problems for us.
-So, let’s take a look at the difference between positive and negative emotions and how we learn to embrace both of them in our lives.
+Emotions are a human experience, and they are meant to be felt.
+They are, in and of themselves, quite harmless – yet we avoid them like the plague!
+It is when we attempt to suppress them or continuously fuel them with negative thoughts that they begin to cause problems for us.

 Positive & Negative Emotions

 It’s important to understand that emotional energy is essentially neutral.
-Labeling an emotion negative or positive is another way of saying what feels “good” vs “bad.”
-These are all our own interpretations of different forms of energy.
-Yes, sadness is just a different form of energy!
+Positive/negative, good/bad – these are all our own interpretations of different forms of energy.

-We also know that human beings gravitate toward the forms of energy we label “positive”, so let’s explore the differences.
+While it’s all energy, we also know that human beings gravitate toward the forms of energy we label positive.
+So, what makes an emotion positive?